 Looking to help your students grow as leaders and develop leadership skills?
 As students grow older, there is a certain amount of responsibility placed on their shoulders.
-Whether they have ‘official’ leadership positions or are simply the oldest cohort on campus, they need to understand the importance of their roles as student leaders and the qualities they need to possess.
+Whether they have “official” leadership positions or are simply the oldest cohort on campus, they need to understand the importance of their roles as student leaders and the qualities they need to possess.

 Being a student leader is about more than just showing a new kid the ropes in the classroom.
 It is about becoming an independent thinker who understands how to work as part of a team and positively affect those around them.

 While leadership skills can come naturally to some, research shows that anyone, even young children, can learn and develop leadership qualities when they are explicitly taught and given opportunities to lead.
 If you subscribe to the idea of constructivism (which our teacher team does!), then you believe that kids can develop their leadership skills over time by applying past knowledge into new ways of understanding the world.

-Our Leadership Qualities – Poster Pack includes posters highlighting 9 qualities that make a great leader.
+This Leadership Qualities – Poster Pack includes posters highlighting 9 qualities that make a great leader.
 Print your own copies and post them in the classroom to help your students understand how they can be at their best as school leaders.